jruponen/spark_tutorials/README.md

 **Note:** Only one Object Storage is allowed per your Bluemix organization.
 If you had one created already (or if you are adding another instance of Spark), you may re-use your existing Object Storage by going to "Bluemix" tab and selecting an existing one.

 8. Fill in the following values:
-  * Name:		[your initials] Apache Spark objectstore  (e.g "JR Apache Spark objectstore")
+  * Name:		Service name  (e.g "JR Apache Spark objectstore")
   * Space:		dev (or whatever your space is named as)
   * Plan:		Free
   * Container name:	notebooks